jaredririe/backendology/drafts/distributed-systems-building-blocks.md

 #### Reverse proxy cache

-A reverse proxy cache is simply the combination of a proxy and cache.
+A reverse proxy cache is as the name implies the combination of a proxy and cache.
 Requests are made to a proxy in front of an **origin server** which performs best-effort caching.
-It always reserves the right to fall back on the origin for a definitive response.
-This is a convenient property and makes failure scenarios relatively straightforward.
+It always reserves the right to fall back on the origin for a definitive response, which is a convenient property that makes failure scenarios relatively straightforward.

-A less straightforward problem is cache eviction.
+A less straightforward problem is handling cache eviction.
 Let's consider a few options:

 ##### Automatic expiration after a TTL